0x77ff/Byte-Stealer/README.md

 • Crypto Wallet Stealer: Exodus👾
 • No local caching 💾
 • Obfuscation/F.U.D using pyarmor(only 4 antivirus detect in in virus total)
+• Fake error message to not arouse suspicion
 • Fully open source and easy to read/make changes or your own features
 ```
 ## Discord Screenshots: